-Some of my co-workers and I started sharing some of our favorite music.
-We’ve been doing it for a while, but now we’re actually reviewing them and sharing those reviews with one another.
+Some of my co-workers and I have been sharing some of our favorite music, rating them, reviewing them and sharing those reviews with one another.
 I thought I’d share my thoughts on their suggestions (and their thoughts on mine) with you here.